Azure/application-gateway-kubernetes-ingress/docs/setup/install-existing.md

 Refer to the [tutorials](../tutorial.md) to understand how you can expose an AKS service over HTTP or HTTPS, to the internet, using an Azure Application Gateway.

 ## Hybrid Environment
-You have the option to deploy AGIC in an existing AKS and constrain it so AGIC controls a subset of the traffic flowing through App Gateway and into AKS.
+We have the option to deploy AGIC in an existing AKS and constrain it so it controls a subset of the traffic from App Gateway to AKS.

-### Example
+### Scenario
-An example is App Gatway, which manages 2 sites:
+Let's take an imaginary App Gatway, which manages traffic for 2 web sites:
   - prod.contoso.com
   - dev.contoso.com

-Going forward you'd like to:
+A new assignment requires us to:
-  - move load from `dev.contoso.com` to an AKS cluster and will use AGIC
+  - start serving `dev.contoso.com` from a new AKS, using App Gateway and the Ingress Controller
-  - continue serving `prod.contoso.com` from your existing infrastructure - perhaps [Azure VMSS](https://azure.microsoft.com/en-us/services/virtual-machine-scale-sets/)
+  - continue serving `prod.contoso.com` from an existing [Azure VMSS](https://azure.microsoft.com/en-us/services/virtual-machine-scale-sets/)

-The default configuration of AGIC assumes 100% ownership of the configuration of the App Gateway it connects to.
-AGIC will overwrite all of App Gateway's configuration.
-If your Kubernetes Ingress do not define backends for `prod.contoso.com` you will loose the configuration (listeners, routing rules, backends etc.).
+Until now (and by default) AGIC assumes 100% ownership of the configuration of the App Gateway, to which it connects.
+AGIC overwrites all of App Gateway's configuration.
+If `prod.contoso.com` is not defined in the Kubernetes Ingress, the config for `prod.contoso.com` (listeners, routing rules, backends etc.) will be deleted.

-To continue routing traffic for `prod.contoso.com` to your VMSS machines create the following [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/):
+To install AGIC and continue serving `prod.contoso.com` from our VMSS machines - we must create the following [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/):

 ```bash
 cat <<EOF | kubectl apply -f -